astrophysik/Compiler-Cpm/README.md

   * String + Int/Float --> number is converted to string
   * String - Int/Float --> The string is converted to an integer or fractional number, and if the string is not numeric, then its value is 0
   * Float (+, -) Int   --> Integer converted to fractional

-The input is one file in which all the code is written.
-Also compiler has several options:
-  * --help        --> Call help manual
-  * -c=<compiler> --> Specifies the compiler to process the translated code.
-  * -o <file>     --> Place the output into <file>

 Code example
 ```